texas painted barn

 Yes, if you have not been paid for hours you have worked, you are entitled to file an unpaid wage or back pay claim in Texas to pursue the financial compensation you are owed.

-The Texas Overtime Lawyers at Lore Law Firm Are On Your Side!
+The Texas Overtime Lawyers at the Lore Law Firm Are on Your Side!

-At the Lore Law Firm, we represent salaried, hourly, and day-rate workers in an array of employment litigation matters, including unpaid overtime compensation claims in Texas.
-Our employment lawyers are passionate about protecting the rights of workers and have helped recover millions of dollars in unpaid overtime wages for our clients.
+At the Lore Law Firm, we represent salaried, hourly, and day-rate workers in various employment litigation matters, including unpaid overtime compensation claims in Texas.
+Our employment lawyers are passionate about protecting workers’ rights and have helped recover millions of dollars in unpaid overtime wages for our clients.

 Chat with us for a free and confidential review of your situation with an experienced Texas overtime lawyer.